-Kevin Giles highlights four credentials that Paul used to defend his own apostolic ministry: for Paul an apostle was: (1) Someone who had seen the resurrected Lord; (2) Someone who had brought a church into existence; (3) Someone who proclaimed the true gospel; (4) Someone who has suffered in the service of Christ.
+Kevin Giles highlights four credentials that Paul used to defend his own apostolic ministry: for Paul an apostle was (1) Someone who had seen the resurrected Lord; (2) someone who had brought a church into existence; (3) someone who proclaimed the true gospel; and (4) someone who has suffered in the service of Christ.
 Perhaps there were many people in the second group of apostles who met these criteria.

 Paul placed himself in a special category of apostle.
 He is unique in that he met Jesus in a vision after Jesus’ ascension (return to heaven), and was then personally commissioned by Jesus to be his apostle to the Gentiles.
 Yet Paul still fits in this second group of apostles and meets its criteria (cf 1 Cor.
 15:8a).

 Paul Barnett understands 1 Corinthians 15:9 to mean that Paul was the last of the apostles.
 He writes “the apostles are a group of limited number . . .
 From Paul’s standpoint the unusual nature of Christ’s resurrection appearance to him serves to mark him out as the end point of such appearances and therefore the end of apostolic appointment.”
 However, the Didache, a church manual that dates from the late first or early second century, indicates that the ministry of apostles continued into the post-apostolic period.